DBMaestroDev/CAReleaseAutomationIntegration/README.md

 Troubleshooting
 ---------------

-* If you get Timeout from the extension
-	- please check the timeout on Release Automation
-	- you can go to settings and uncheck Pause in failure, but please note that it will continue also on real failures

 * Note that 'DBMS' field is not in use

-* Can't run twice actions because we will get error: Label already exists.There is no Dinamyc parameters

 * For optional fields, values with spaces must be surrounded with quotation marks. for example: "this is a field value".